Anthropic Principle

 * Applications: Dimensionality of spacetime (three spatial dimensions are required for the stability of planetary orbits, and more than one time dimension would destroy causality – Tegmark); Considerations re constants of nature and contents of the universe.

-Versions > s.a. multiverse; quantum cosmology.
+Versions > s.a.
+Fine Tuning; multiverse; quantum cosmology.

 * Weak: Relatively uncontroversial; Accepts the laws of nature and the values of the physical constants as given and claims that the existence of life then imposes a selection effect on where and when we observe the universe; For example, the current age of the universe cannot be less than the nuclear-burning time of a massive star, and cannot be much older than this (because the stars would have all burned out); Life can only exist when the universe has roughly its observed age; This is a logical consequence of our existence.

-* Strong: The presence of observers imposes constraints on values of physical constants; Could be used to infer the existence of a creator who tailor-made the universe for our benefit, or in conjunction with the idea of an ensemble of universes generated by early-universe processes with different values of the constants; The idea is that we live in one that is conducive to life – highly speculative, but it makes the strong anthropic principle more palatable from a physical point of view, since it just becomes an aspect of the weak version.
+* Strong: The presence of observers imposes constraints on the values of physical constants; It could be used to infer the existence of a creator who tailor-made the universe for our benefit, or in conjunction with the idea of an ensemble of universes generated by early-universe processes with different values of the constants; The idea is that we live in one that is conducive to life – highly speculative, but it makes the strong anthropic principle more palatable from a physical point of view, since it just becomes an aspect of the weak version.

 * Refined: The observer is "weighted" according to the amount of information processed.